Degree Requirements

-The major in Microelectronics and Semiconductors (MSE or MS degree) requires 30 credit hours with at least 18 credit hours of Purdue, graduate level, engineering courses.
+The Interdisciplinary Engineering (MS or MSE) degree requires a total of 30 credit hours with at least 18 credits of Purdue, graduate level, engineering courses.

 Select nine credit hours each from two of the following course groups: